Marina AminyTitle: English Instructor

 - Secondary-Level Teaching Credential (CSU, East Bay)

-I am a full time English professor and department chair at the college, where I enjoy teaching all levels of composition and literature, including ENG 1B, ENG 1A, ENG 200, ENG 300 and ENG 24, both in person and online.
+I am a full time English professor and department co-chair at the college, where I enjoy teaching all levels of composition and literature, including ENG 1B, ENG 1A, ENG 200, ENG 300 and ENG 24, both in person and online.

 Before moving to Orange County, I was a full time, tenure-track faculty member at San Jose State University, in the department of Teacher Education.
 During my time at SJSU I taught credential courses that focused on the integration of literacy into all content areas; I also advised and evaluated new teachers, directed a reading institute for content area teachers and advised Masters degree students on their research and thesis writing.